 Bob and his wife Debra are proud parents to Kelly, Ben, and Megan, and loving grandparents to Grace, Katy, and Hylee.
 A lifelong golf enthusiast, Bob is a member of The Hideaway and a former member of both The Plantation and Evanston Golf Club.

-Stephen Westerberg is part Owner & CEO of Nelson Westerberg Inc., agent of Atlas Van Lines which includes 7 locations across the country; the CEO and Founder of Charter Transportation Inc., a military household goods broker; American Van Lines and Amer-Trans Logistics, Inc., a non-asset based 3PL company.
+Stephen Westerberg is the Co-Owner and Chief Executive Officer of Nelson Westerberg Inc., a leading agent of Atlas Van Lines with seven locations nationwide.
+He is also the Founder and CEO of Charter Transportation Inc., a specialized broker serving military household goods logistics, and oversees operations as CEO of American Van Lines and Amer-Trans Logistics, Inc., a non-asset-based third-party logistics (3PL) provider.